sjl/cl-losh/DOCUMENTATION.markdown

 ### `FREQUENCIES` (function)

-    (FREQUENCIES SEQUENCE &KEY (TEST 'EQL))
+    (FREQUENCIES SEQUENCE &KEY (TEST #'EQL) KEY)

-Return a hash table containing the frequencies of the items in `sequence`.
+Return a hash table containing the frequencies of the elements of `sequence`.

+  When `key` is given, it will be called on the elements first before they are counted.

   Uses `test` for the `:test` of the hash table.